lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 ###### Tutorial 18
 * color is used to change the text color.
 * We can write the color name or hexacode or RGB (value needs to be in 0 to 255.
+###### Tutorial 19
+* background-color is used to give the colored background of any content.
+* height defines the height of the particular block.
+* width defines the width of a particular block.
+* border-color is used to define the color of the border.
+* border-style is used to define the style (solid, dashed, etc.) of the border.
+* border-width is used to define the thickness of the border.
+* border-radius is used to make corners curvy.
+* `border: width style color` easy syntax.
+* border-top/border-right/border-left/border-bottom is used to make border on that size.
+* background-image is used to define the image background of any content.
+* background-repeat is used to control the repeat of any image at the x-axis, y-axis.
+* `background-position: x-axis y-axis` used to define the position of background in a block.